Literature / A Discovery of Witches

 - Badass Family: Both the de Clermonts and the Bishops.

-- Battle Couple: Michael and Diana both exhibit impressive displays of combat due to their supernatural abilities.
+- Battle Couple: Matthew and Diana both exhibit impressive displays of combat due to their supernatural abilities.

 - Beethoven Was an Alien Spy: Several historical figures are revealed to be either witches, daemons, or vampires.
 Matthew would know, he knew most of them personally!